 If you get a benefit from Work and Income

-If your main income is a benefit, your child support will be automatically taken away before your benefit is paid to you.
+If you get a benefit, your child support will be automatically taken away before your benefit is paid to you.
 We'll let Work and Income know when and how much to deduct.

 Let us know if you change jobs or stop or start a benefit so we can help you make your payments on time.